Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Implementation

 \section{Implementation}

-We have implemented ODIN as a front-running prevention feature~\cite{pr} of an open source decentralized trading client.
-The front-running prevention system is easily enabled or disabled via a boolean in the configuration to support both traders who want optimal profit via front-running protection and traders who prefer optimal trade completion speed.
-We set an arbitrary maximum delay of 300 milliseconds in order to use the RTT measurement generated by ODIN independently rather than relative to other peers' RTTs.
-This means that the actual delay in sending messages is the maximum delay minus the RTT estimate.
-This limits ODIN's effect on throughput and prevents peers from being able to influence delays for other peers.
+We have implemented ODIN as a front-running prevention feature~\cite{pr} of an open-source decentralized trading node.
+The front-running prevention system is easily enabled or disabled to support traders who want optimal profit via front-running protection and traders who prefer optimal trade completion speed.
+We set an arbitrary maximum delay of 300 milliseconds rather than the RTT to the slowest peer.
+The actual delay in sending messages is the maximum delay minus the RTT estimate, which limits ODIN's effect on throughput and prevents peers from being able to influence delays for other peers.